How to Use C# to Create Excel Charts

 - Install

-You could also enter the following command into the Developer Command Prompt:
+You can also enter the following command into the Developer Command Prompt:

 Install-Package IronXL.Excel